Associate in Arts Degree

 Every educated person should have some appreciation of the role of culture and social institutions in the shaping of individual personality and the creation of social identities.
 Students should also develop an understanding of the extent to which scientific inquiry is appropriate to the creation of social knowledge and of the alternative ways of organizing human institutions and interpreting social reality.

-REQUIREMENT: A total of six (6) credits made up of two or more courses from two different subject areas.
+REQUIREMENT: A total of six (6) credits from two or more DS-designated courses from two different subject areas.

 Writing Intensive Courses

-To allow for meaningful teacher-student interaction on each studentʻs writing, the class is restricted to 20 students.
+To allow for meaningful student-teacher interaction on each studentʻs writing, the class is restricted to 20 students.

 REQUIREMENT: Two Writing Intensive (WI) courses are required.